Onemind-Services-LLC/naf/50 Version Control Systems in Network Automation with Git/exercise_3.md

 ### 7. Template Execution:
   - Go to the templates list.
-  - Select the template that you just created.
+  - Select the template that you just created ( router-backup-conf )
   - Click on launch.
  ![alt text](image-61.png)